bit2pixel/watch-twitter-unfollowers/README.md

 A small project I made to see who unfollowed me on Twitter.

-- `twitter_stats.py` checks if there are any unfollowers every 60 seconds.
+- `twitter_stats.py` checks if there are any unfollowers every 60 seconds and stores the stats in a persistent Python dictionary called `twitter_stats.db`
 - `web.py` serves the results from `localhost:5000`

 Follow all the steps below in order.